circlefin/malachite/specs/consensus/design.md

-# Malachite Documentation
+# Malachite Consensus Design

-Malachite is an implementation of the [Tendermint consensus algorithm][arxiv] in Rust.
-It comes together with an executable specification in [Quint][quint-spec].
-We use model-based testing to make sure that the implementation corresponds to the specification.

-Tendermint consensus algorithm works by a set of validator nodes exchanging messages over a network, and the local consensus instances act on the incoming messages if certain conditions are met (e.g., if a threshold number of specific messages is received a state transition should happen).
+[Tendermint consensus algorithm](./overview.md) works by a set of processes exchanging messages over a network, and the local consensus instances act on the incoming messages if certain conditions are met (e.g., if a threshold number of specific messages is received a state transition should happen).

 The architecture of Malachite separates:

-- counting messages in a *vote keeper* ([Quint][quint-votekeeper]),
+- counting messages in a **vote keeper** ([Quint][quint-votekeeper]),
-- creating consensus inputs in a *driver* ([Quint][quint-driver]), e.g., if a threshold is reached
+- creating consensus inputs in a **driver** ([Quint][quint-driver]), e.g., if a threshold is reached
-- doing the state transition depending on the consensus input in the *state machine* ([Quint][quint-sm])
+- doing the state transition depending on the consensus input in the **state machine** ([Quint][quint-sm])

-A detailed executable specification of these functionalities are given in Quint.
+A detailed executable specification of these functionalities are given in [Quint][quint-spec].
 In this (English) document we discuss some underlying principles, namely,

 - [Message handling](#message-handling): How to treat incoming messages.
 Which messages to store,